 Welcome to one of the most beautiful places on Earth - the mountains of western North Carolina!
-There are literally hundreds of waterfalls and miles and miles of hiking trails in this area - you could spend a lifetime trying to see everything.
+There are literally hundreds of waterfalls and miles and miles of hiking trails in this area.
+You could spend a lifetime trying to see everything.
 Western North Carolina is blessed to have over a million acres of national forests, national parks, state parks, and other public lands for our enjoyment and use.
-The Pisgah and Nantahala National Forests comprise most of this land and offer multiple uses including hiking, water, mountain biking, camping, and horseback riding.
-Our state parks offer the same activities and contain some of the lesser know hidden jewels.
-New state parks are still being developed - Gorges State Park, Chimney Rock State Park, and the new Grandfather Mountain State Park are still in their infancy stages of development.
+The Pisgah and Nantahala National Forests comprise most of this land and offer multiple uses including hiking, mountain biking, camping, and horseback riding.
+Our western state parks offer most of the same activities and contain some of the lesser know hidden jewels.
+Be sure to check out Gorges State Park, Chimney Rock State Park, Grandfather Mountain State Park, Hanging Rock State Park, South Mountains State Park, and Lake James State park.
 And of course there's the beautiful Blue Ridge Parkway - America's Favorite Drive.
+You'll experience beautiful vistas, wildflowers, amazing fall color, and of course - waterfalls!
 Men and women with extraordinary vision preserved these special places and are constantly working to save more and improve what has already been saved.
 They do this because they love the land, they love the beauty Mother Nature has bestowed upon this area, and because they want to share it with you, me, and everyone that will take the time to get out and experience it.

 PLACES TO GO - This page has links to subsections where falls in the same area are grouped together.
 Try looking here if you're planning a trip to the area.
 You'll find photos and directions to the waterfalls, as well as ramblings about the areas and my adventures on various trips.